Creating and Running a Yii 2 Project in ServBay

 manually).
 Memcached typically usesyiisoft/yii2-memcached

-Configuring the Web Server (ServBay Website Feature)
+Configuring the Web Server (ServBay Website)

 - Open ServBay App: Launch the ServBay application.